Getting sick when you’re pregnant is not fun. So what are your options? Can you take antibiotics while pregnant? Let’s dive in.

 Which antibiotic is not safe in pregnancy?

-Antibiotics that have shown to be linked to pregnancy loss include macrolides, quinolones, tetracyclines, and sulfonamides.
+Antibiotics that should be avoided during pregnancy include macrolides, quinolones, tetracyclines, and sulfonamides.

 Sulfonamides have also been linked to the development of health complications for your baby, such as heart conditions, cleft lip, and jaundice.